 Accelerated rehabilitation is a program in Connecticut criminal courts that can avoid a conviction and a record for people charged with certain crimes, if eligible.
-If the court agrees that you are not a threat to commit future crimes, and you meet the terms and conditions, we can usually get this outcome in court.
+If the court agrees that you are not a threat to commit future crimes, and you meet the terms and conditions, I can usually get accelerated rehabilitation in CT court.

-If you need to avoid a criminal record that would show up on a background check, AR will do that.
+If you need to avoid a criminal record that would show up on a background check, the CT accelerated rehabilitation program will do that.
 It is almost always a great deal for the defendant.

-Cases that are eligible for AR are larceny, identity theft, credit card fraud, assault, reckless driving, criminal mischief, harassment, threatening, non-domestic, do not involve drugs or alcohol.
+Cases that are eligible for accelerated rehabilitation in CT are larceny, identity theft, credit card fraud, assault, reckless driving, criminal mischief, harassment, threatening, non-domestic, do not involve drugs or alcohol.

-We have to apply for it.
+I have to apply for it.
 That is something I do as your attorney in working out a plea deal.
-There is a nominal fee to apply and a program fee in some cases.
+There is a nominal fee to apply and an accelerated rehabilitation program fee in some cases.

-If you are granted use of the AR program you can be in that program for up to two years.
-However, most of the time it’s a one year period.
+If you are eligible for an accelerated rehabilitation program in CT, it may take up to two years to complete.
+However, most of the time it's a one year period.

-What are my responsibilities while on Accelerated Rehabilitation?
+What are my responsibilities while on Accelerated Rehabilitation in CT?

-In general, most judges just require a defendant to have no new arrests while on AR.
+In general, most judges just require a defendant to have no new arrests while on accelerated rehabilitation in CT.
 Sometimes the judge may order community service or a written apology to a victim.
 There can also be restitution, community service, counseling, treatment programs, and checking in with probation, aka the Court Support Services Division (CSSD).

 In the case of a reckless driving AR, the judge will generally order the defendant to have no new moving violations of any kind or the program can be terminated.